purvaldur/uniwise-devops-assignment/notes.md

+## Preface:
+Some of these notes are written before I actually did what I wrote about, and some are written after-the-fact.
+As a consequence of this, it's a bit of a mish-mash of past, present and future tense.

 ## 1) Dockerization

 The phrase in the project pitch "Bonus points if only include what is needed to run the application." had me create a very simple dockerfile (it can perhaps be even simpler).